Justices mull latest challenge to landmark voting rights law

 Justice Elena Kagan referred to the Voting Rights Act as not only “an important statute” but “one of the great achievements of American democracy” while acknowledging that recent Supreme Court cases have cut back on the law.
 “Now, in recent years, the statute has fared not well in this court,” she said.

-“You’re asking us essentially to cut back substantially on our 40 years of precedent and to make this, too, extremely difficult to prevail on, so what’s left?”
-Kagan said to LaCour.
+Kagan told Alabama’s lawyer, Edmund LaCour Jr.: “You’re asking us essentially to cut back substantially on our 40 years of precedent and to make this, too, extremely difficult to prevail on, so what’s left?”

+Justice Sonia Sotomayor, the court’s first Hispanic justice, and Justice Ketanji Brown Jackson, the court’s first Black female justice who was hearing her second day of arguments, were similarly unsympathetic to Alabama’s arguments.
+Jackson said “what we all want” is for people to “spread out and live among one another and vote based on their own … views as opposed to along racial lines” but that is not what is happening in Alabama.

+Alito suggested that polarized voting has more to do with ideology and is “not based on race.”

 Partisan politics underlies the case.
 Republicans who dominate elective office in Alabama have been resistant to creating a second district with a Democratic-leaning Black majority that could send another Democrat to Congress.